04

 VAT, flag, and registration

-Two procedural choices materially affect the cost of ownership over the next decade and are commonly made under time pressure at closing without proper analysis.
+Two procedural choices shape the cost of ownership over the next decade and are commonly made under time pressure at closing without proper analysis.

-Each option has compliance burden.
+Each option carries compliance burden.
 None should be selected on the broker's preference.
-Hill Dickinson, Watson Farley & Williams, Ince, Stephenson Harwood, and Reed Smith all publish material on the comparative analysis.
-Your independent adviser engages one of those firms; they do not engage the broker's preferred counsel.
+Hill Dickinson, Watson Farley & Williams, Ince, Stephenson Harwood, and Reed Smith all publish on the comparative analysis.
+Your independent adviser engages one of those firms; not the broker's preferred counsel.

 Flag state.
-The major options are Cayman Islands, Marshall Islands, Malta, the Red Ensign Group jurisdictions (UK, Isle of Man, Bermuda, Jersey, Guernsey, BVI, Cayman, Gibraltar, Anguilla, Montserrat, Turks and Caicos, Falkland Islands, St Helena, Pitcairn), and a small number of others.
+Major options are Cayman Islands, Marshall Islands, Malta, and the Red Ensign Group jurisdictions (UK, Isle of Man, Bermuda, Gibraltar, BVI, Cayman, Jersey, Guernsey, and others).
 The choice depends on owner residence, intended cruising area, charter intent, financing requirements, and the family office's broader structuring preferences.
 Cayman and Marshall Islands dominate the over-30m segment.

-Compliance cost on a 40 metre yacht for tax compliance, structuring, and flag administration runs EUR 50,000 to EUR 150,000 per year.
-This is recurring opex that does not appear in the broker's headline figures.
+Compliance cost on a 40 metre yacht for tax, structuring, and flag administration runs EUR 50,000 to EUR 150,000 per year, recurring opex that does not appear in the broker's headline figures.

 Closing